 I’m referring to clinical depression.* In other words, real depression.
 To fix your situational depression, maybe stop repressing your abandonment issues and own up already.
 This isn’t about my personal life, though.

 The study conducted in South Korea took 52 women with depression and added a 5-gram creatine supplement to their daily antidepressant.
 The fact that they were already taking antidepressants and were located in South Korea is how you know the study was legit.
-If it were America, that’d be different, since we all know the FDA encourages doctors to absurdly overprescribe medications to help people cope with their issues.

 The women experienced improvements in their symptoms as early as 2 weeks, and the improvement continued up to weeks 4 and 8.